Controversial Virginia state senators, including 'pro-life' Democrat, ousted in primary election

 This year marks the first cycle in which legislative candidates are running in districts created during the redistricting process that ended in late 2021.
 The new maps were drawn by outside experts without regard to incumbent protection.
 That's contributed to a wave of retirements by many of the General Assembly's veteran lawmakers and diminished the name-recognition advantage for incumbents, some of whom ran in almost entirely new districts.

-The losses by Chase and Morrissey will add to the already lofty turnover.
+The losses by Chase, Morrissey and their colleagues will add to the already lofty turnover.

 In another high-profile race, Democrat L. Louise Lucas, a veteran legislator, knocked off another incumbent, fellow Sen. Lionell Spruill.
 The race in the heavily Democratic Hampton Roads seat was one of only two featuring current officeholders from the same chamber running against one another.
 It was marked by particularly sharp personal attacks lobbed on social media and in TV ads.